ontime-dev/ont/README.md

 ## How is it different from cronjob and systemd timers?
 - Easier syntax.
 You just need to pass the correct value to the option, pass the script path, and press enter.
+- It is a matter of just one command line which can be executed from anywhere on the cluster to submit a job.
 - You can easily stop the job and start it again anytime later.
 - You can check the status of the last execution of a job (in progress).
-- You can run a job on a remote server and manage all the jobs from one single node.
+- You can run a job on a remote server and manage all the jobs from one single node and from any node connected to ontd in the cluster.
 - Easy to manage and debug.

 ## Get started:
 ### For administrators:
 > Note: The admin need to be either root user or sudo user.
-1. Install ont on a server.(check the installation guide)
+1. Install ont on a server (check the installation guide).
-2. Run the script ontInit.sh to create the DB, choose the DB password, and initialze ontd.
+2. Run the script initOnt.sh to create the DB, choose the DB password, and initialze ontd.
 ```
 $ wget <script path>
 $ chmod +x init_ont.sh
-$ ./init_ont.sh
+$ ./initOnt.sh
 ```
 3. Modify the default values in the file ```/etc/ont/ont.conf``` as per the environment requirements.
 4. Start the ont daemon as follows: